infusion/udf_infusion/README.md

 ```

-Rotate the bits within the number
+Rotate (=shift to the left and append shifted-out bits to the right) the bits within the number
 ```
 int rotbit(int mask, int n);